tybottorff/bottorffdocs/notes/goals.md

 ### Dynamic single-cell mapping unveils Epstein‒Barr virus-imprinted T-cell exhaustion and on-treatment response
  - can't find their data accessibility statement & no irAE data (emailed for both 10.23.23 and 11.30.23)
 ### https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE220313
- - not published yet

-# Briefly reproduce their findings
- - UMAP of cell (sub)types

 # Mine their data for...
 ## Does ICB induce expansion of T cells?